Quantum Inkblot: An Evening of Physics, Psychology, Dance, Art, & Astronomy.

 Check the Videos section of our Facebook page for more behind-the-scenes videos of dance and art work development.

-BC Psychological Association (BCPA) has also provided support for this event and representatives from BCPA will be present at the event and available to chat and answer questions.
+BC Psychological Association (BCPA) has also provided support for this event.

 There were several original dance works presented during Quantum Inkblot.
-Here are the latest shots from one of the rehearsals, with physicists Dr. Jaymie Matthews and Dr. Ewan Hill joining us for a transdisciplinary open-rehearsal style session.
+Here are some captures from one of the rehearsals, with physicists Dr. Jaymie Matthews and Dr. Ewan Hill joining us for a transdisciplinary open-rehearsal style session.

 Photographs: Jason Kirkness.
 Dancers: Sophie Brassard, Michael Demski.
 Rehearsal direction/choreography: Alina Sotskova